Morandi's Retreat, a Fairy Tale Castle and a Black Virgin

 He is best known, however, as the inventor of electrohomeopathy, as a non-surgical cure for cancer, based on the curing power of 'natural electricity' in plant extracts.
 His claims of remarkable cures attracted world wide attention and numerous Russian aristocrats to his castle although most doctors condemned him as a quack.
 Others credit him as the inventor of placebos.

-In 2005, the dilapidated Rochetta was purchased by the Cassa di Risparmio, and restored; in 2015 it reopened for guided tours in Italian on Saturdays and Sundays 10am-1pm and 3-6pm; book in advance with Vivi Appennino, €10 adults; €5 children; free first Sun of the month.
-Arrive 10 minutes before your time slot; for more info see the Rochetta's website.
+In 2005, the dilapidated Rochetta was purchased by the Cassa di Risparmio, and restored; in 2015 it reopened for guided tours in Italian, €10 adults; €5 children by booking ahead (the email addresses and up to date details are on the Rochetta's website.

 There's more.
 From Grizzana, it's a 30 minute drive (SP 73 and Via Montovolo) to the 11th-century sanctuary of the Santuario della Beata Vergine della Consolazione di Montovolo, with a famous black statue of the Virgin, an unusual 14th-century marble Crucifixion and fragments of frescoes and sculptural work by the Comacene Masters, who rebuilt the church in the 13th century (open May-Sept Fri-Sat 10am-5pm; June-Aug also on Thurs; website.